 5. Make your own

 Making your own deodorant is a simple process that allows you to customize your deodorant to your needs and preferences.
-The Web abounds with DIY deodorant recipes, but here are two from popular bloggers.
+The internet is full of DIY deodorant recipes, but here are two from popular bloggers.

 Tammy Luna's deodorant